Patrons: Heike Gunkel, Pedro Gunkel, Anne Krapp, Sven Quenzel, Al Titzki, Andrea Titzki, Thomas Zimmermann

 Partners: Kulturstiftung des Bundes (German Federal Cultural Foundation)

-Eisenhüttenstadt is fascinating - and many people come for a day trip through the impressive architecture of the socialist model city and to immerse themselves in past GDR history and aesthetics.
-Nostalgia works well here.
-But Eisenhüttenstadt is more than just an area monument.
-The New Patrons of Eisenhüttenstadt believe: For the people living here and their everyday lives, it is not just a look into the past that is needed, but above all a bridge to the future to make it worthwhile to stay.
+Eisenhüttenstadt is a fascinating place—many visitors come for a day to admire the impressive architecture of this socialist model city and to immerse themselves in the history and aesthetics of the former GDR.
+Nostalgia thrives here.
+But Eisenhüttenstadt is more than a preserved monument.
+The New Patrons of Eisenhüttenstadt believe that for those who live here, daily life requires not just a look into the past but, above all, a bridge to the future—one that makes staying worthwhile.

-“What good are all the symposia with people from outside who then leave again?”
+“What good are all the symposia with people from outside if they then just leave again?”

 Eisenhüttenstadt was built in the early 1950s around the newly constructed Eisenhüttenkombinat Ost steelworks.
 The town was intended to meet all the demands of everyday working life and was a showcase urban development project for the GDR.
 The residential complexes offered a department store, kindergarten, school, supermarket, newspaper kiosk, cultural center or youth club and sports and leisure facilities.
 The layout and structure encouraged togetherness and easy accessibility.